-Important: Remember to activate your project's environment every time you begin working on your project.
-Also, note that the currently active virtual environment is not associated with any particular folder; it is associated with a Terminal session.
-In other words, each time you open a new Terminal tab or Terminal window, you need to run conda activate <name_of_your_project.
-When the environment is active, your command-line prompt should show the name of the environment.
+Important: Remember to activate the virtual environment with the workon command every time you begin working on your project.
+Also, note that the currently active virtual environment is not associated with any particular folder; it is associated with a terminal shell.
+In other words, each time you open a new Terminal tab or terminal window, you need to run workon <name\of\your\project (with some extra setup, this can be done automatically; see here).
+When a virtual environment is active, your command-line prompt will be prepended with the name of the virtual environment in parentheses.